 - Clean the baby’s gums and the insides of the cheek too.

-- While cleaning the tongue and the mouth, make sure to check for the presence of any stubborn thick white coating that won’t leave the surface in spite of wiping.
-It might be oral thrush and might need medical attention.
+- While cleaning the tongue and the mouth, make sure to check for the presence of any stubborn thick white tongue coating that won’t leave the surface in spite of wiping.
+It might be an oral thrush and might need medical attention.

 Do You Need A Tongue Cleaner For Your Baby?

-Tongue cleaners are not recommended for babies.
+Tongue cleaners or tongue scrapers are not recommended for babies.

 Tips For Cleaning The Baby’s Gums